M66B/FairEmail/FAQ.md

 <a name="faq38"></a>
 <a name="faq117"></a>
-**(117) Can you help me restore my purchase?**
+**(117) How can I restore a purchase (on another device) ?**

-First of all, a purchase will be available on all devices logged into the same Google account, *if* the app is installed via the same Google account too.
-You can select the account in the Play store app.
+First of all, a purchase will be available on all devices logged into the same Google account, *if* (this is important) the app is installed via the same Google account too.
+You can select the account in the Play store app by tapping on the avatar at the top right.

 Google manages all purchases, so as a developer I have little control over purchases.
 So, basically the only thing I can do, is give some advice: